Rygal/Rygal/README.md

 Questions?
 ----------

-If you have any questions, feel free to ask me per [mail](mailto:robert.boehm94@gmail.com) or write me a [message on GitHub](https://github.com/inbox/new/rynti)
+If you have any questions, feel free to ask me per [mail](mailto:robert.boehm94@gmail.com).